Toco Hills Community Alliance

 About the Site

 With 1 in 7 Georgians facing food insecurity, THCA is part of response to ensure those in need have access to good, healthy food provided in an atmosphere of welcome, hospitality, and community.
-The demographics of those who receive services are as diverse as the metro Atlanta area itself, encompassing racial, ethnic, and sexual minorities, as well as families of all constellations, senior citizens, children, and college students, those experiencing homelessness, those in recovery from substance abuse, those who are having physical and/or mental health issues, immigrants and refugees.
+The demographics of those who receive services are as diverse as the metro Atlanta area itself, encompassing racial, ethnic, and sexual minorities, as well as families of all constellations, senior citizens, children, college students, those experiencing homelessness, those in recovery from substance abuse, those who are having physical and/or mental health issues, immigrants and refugees.
 Many who receive services are employed, but simply unable to cover all of their expenses.
 Services are provided by a dedicated, nearly all volunteer staff that is as diverse as those who receive services.
-For more information, see the website at https://tocohillsalliance.org/home.
+For more information, please visit the THCA website.

 Additional Requirements & Accessibility